patriciamcphee/aboutme/_docs/kb-article-samples.md

 ### XenApp - Slow logon issues

 >**Project:**  UX and KB writing challenge  <br />
 >**Description:**  I like to keep up with the writing trends.
-I also like to challenge myself by rewritting and reformatting KB articles.
-I learned how to write technical KB articles using an Information Technology Infrastructure Library (ITIL) format for both helpdesk professionals and customer self service.<br />
+I also like to challenge myself by rewriting and reformatting KB articles.
+I learned how to write technical KB articles using an Information Technology Infrastructure Library (ITIL) format for helpdesk professionals and customer self-service.<br />
 >**Original:** [How to Troubleshoot Slow Logons on XenApp](https://support.citrix.com/article/CTX101705)<br />
->**Date of rewrite:** January 10, 2020
+>**Date of the rewrite:** January 10, 2020

 | Article # | Product(s) |
 | --------- | ---------- |